-- path (str or Pathlike) The path, including extension, to save to. - magnification (int or a (width, height) tuple of ints, optional) Image dimensions relative to the size of the render (window), defaults to 1. - pixels (int or a (width, height) tuple of ints, optional) Image dimensions in pixels, defaults to None. - fig (vpl.figure, vpl.QtFigure) The figure screenshot, defaults to vpl.gcf().
+- path (str or Pathlike) The path, including extension, to save to. - magnification (int or a (width, height) tuple of ints, optional) Image dimensions relative to the size of the render (window), defaults to 1. - pixels (int or a (width, height) tuple of ints, optional) Image dimensions in pixels, defaults to None. - off_screen (bool, optional) If true, attempt to take the screenshot without opening the figure's window, defaults to False. - fig (vtkplotlib.figure, vtkplotlib.QtFigure, optional) The figure to save, defaults to vtkplotlib.gcf().

-This just calls vpl.screenshot\fig then passes it to matplotlib's pylab.imsave function.
+This just calls vpl.screenshot_fig then passes it to matplotlib's pylab.imsave function.
 See those for more information.